-How to catch rare Pokémon in Pokémon Go — Updated for Gen 2
+How to catch Raid Bosses and rares in Pokémon Go

-How do you catch a rare Pokémon when you find it?
-What does a Razz Berry or Pinab Berry do?
-How do you score a Critical Catch?
-Here's everything you need to know!
+How do you catch a Raid Boss when you beat the battle?
+How do you come home with that rare Pokémon when it spawns?
+How do you use berries and balls and stack bonuses for the best catches possible?
+Here's your guide!

-Update: Pokémon Go Gen 2 is here!
-Read below — and check back often — for the latest on Pinap Berry, Nanab Berry, and more!

 Pokémon Go's slogan is "gotta catch 'em all" and that's exactly what a large part of the game play evolves.
 You travel around, Pokémon pop up all around you, and you try to catch them.
 All of them.
-But some Pokémon are considerably harder to catch then others.
-Sometimes it's because they've got a low catch rate or high flee rate.
-Sometimes it's their level.
-Sometimes it's because you're not stacking all the bonuses you could be.
-And sometimes it's because they're so rare you freak out and forget how to maximize your chances.
-Whatever the reason, here's how to make sure you catch all the rare Pokémon you come across!
+And now there's something new — Raid Bosses!
+They're tougher and some of them, like Lapras, Snorlax, and Tyranitar, are super rare as well.

 TL;DR: Give me the highlights?